-- Safeguarding is what we do for all our pupils and staff. - Child protection being the procedures we use for children and young people who have been significantly harmed or are at risk of such harm.
+• Safeguarding is what we do for all our child's and staff.

+• Child protection being the procedures we use for children and young people who have been significantly harmed or are at risk of such harm.

 "We promote a culture of Safeguarding through policy application and curriculum opportunities.
-We must remember that it could happen here".
+We must remember that it could happen here"